-In today’s high-pressure academic world, an ai lecture summary tool isn't just a fancy "extra"—it’s a survival tool.
-By leaning on SuperKnowva’s AI technology, you can stop acting like a human transcriptionist and start being a student again.
-It’s about turning hours of rambling video into sharp, actionable study notes in seconds.
+An ai lecture summary tool is more than a luxury; it is a survival tool.
+SuperKnowva helps you stop acting like a human transcriptionist and start being a student again.
+It turns hours of rambling video into sharp study notes in seconds.

 The Problem with Traditional Lecture Notes